Damping materials in mechanics and construction: ideas, applications and advantages

 H-design In this double pipe design, the piston runs in the inner pipe.
 It has several openings in the direction of lift.
 Since the openings slowly become smaller at a decreasing lifting speed, the resistance remains relatively constant, even if it is slightly wave-like.
 Graph

-How do you select the right shock absorber for your application?
+How do you choose the right shock absorber for your application?

 When selecting the right shock absorber for an application, other factors must be considered in addition to the damping characteristics in order to achieve an optimal damping effect.
-The following calculations and tests must be carried out to determine the right shock absorber for your application:
+To determine the correct shock absorber for your application, the following calculations and tests must be performed:

 • Calculation of inertial energy